 Key Points for This Section

-- Childhood extracranial germ cell tumors form from developing sperm or egg cells that travel to parts of the body other than the brain.
+- Childhood extracranial germ cell tumors form from germ cells in parts of the body other than the brain.

 - Childhood extracranial germ cell tumors may be benign or malignant.